 An Artist Selection Panel (ASP), made up of arts professionals, citizens, staff, and appropriate stakeholders is assembled to study the project and review artist qualifications.
-The selection panel surveys the site/s, develops a call for artist qualifications and reviews the artists professional qualifications.
+The selection panel surveys the site/s, reviews a call for artist qualifications and reviews the artist professional qualifications.
 Once three to five finalists are selected, they are asked to develop concept proposals and make a formal presentation to the committee.
-The committee is responsible to evaluate the work for its aesthetic quality, construction quality, appropriateness to the site, and engineering/maintenance criteria.
+The committee evaluates the proposal for its aesthetic quality, construction quality, appropriateness to the site, and engineering/maintenance criteria.

 Generally, of funds set-aside for a one percent for art project, a percentage goes to:

-- Artists fee/s, computer design work, travel, per diem and hotel
+- Artist fee/s, computer design work, travel, per diem and hotel

-- Insurance Suppliers, engineers construction and installation (materials, labor, contractors fees, equipment rental, etc.)
+- Insurance suppliers, engineers, construction and installation (materials, labor, contractor fees, equipment rental, etc.)